maxnachlinger/classes-and-functions-chat/README.md

 The answer is _lots of places_.
 The class instance, the function's arguments, the things we required above etc.

-How a function gets it's state can be complicated. **Minimizing that complexity makes the function easier to think about, work on, and test.**
+How a function gets its state can be complicated. **Minimizing that complexity makes the function easier to think about, work on, and test.**

 In ``ThingRequest`` we have class instance variables that influence ``request()``'s behavior several lines away from